mozilla/pontoon/specs/0108-community-health-dashboard.md

 # Feature explanation

 A new "Insights" tab is made available on the Team page, positioned next to the "Contributors" tab.
 It consists of several sections, presenting data for the period of the last 12 months.
-Each of the sections in described below.
+Each section is described below.
 Fore more details about the design, see the [Mockup](#mockup) section.

 ## Active users

 Pie charts showing ratios of active vs. all managers, reviewers and contributors.
-See the existing scripts ([1](https://github.com/flodolo/scripts/blob/master/pontoon/active_contributors.py), [2](https://github.com/flodolo/scripts/blob/master/pontoon/list_reviewers_with_contribution_stats.py)) for criteria of defining active users and for details on how to retrieve data.
+See the existing scripts ([1](https://github.com/flodolo/scripts/blob/954fa85/pontoon/active_contributors.py), [2](https://github.com/flodolo/scripts/blob/954fa85/pontoon/list_reviewers_with_contribution_stats.py)) for criteria of defining active users and for details on how to retrieve data.

-## Average review lag
+## Unreviewed suggestion lifespan

-A line chart showing average unreviewed suggestion lifespans over time.
-See the [existing script](https://github.com/flodolo/scripts/blob/master/pontoon/unreviewed_suggestions_lifespan.py) for details on how to retrieve data.
-A tooltip showing exact data at the given time appears when hovering a chart.
+A line chart showing time before suggestion gets approved or rejected.
+See the [existing script](https://github.com/flodolo/scripts/blob/954fa85/pontoon/unreviewed_suggestions_lifespan.py) for details on how to retrieve data.
+A tooltip showing the exact data at a given time appears when hovering over a chart.

 ## Translation activity

 A combination of a line chart showing completion over time and a column chart showing approved translation submissions and source string additions over time in two separate columns.
-The translation submission column is a stack of two columns - human translations and Machinery translations.
-A tooltip showing exact data at the given time appears when hovering a chart.
+The translation submission column is a stack of two columns - human translations (`Translation.machinery_sources` not set) and Machinery translations (`Translation.machinery_sources` set).
+A tooltip showing the exact data at a given time appears when hovering over a chart.

-See the [existing script](https://github.com/flodolo/scripts/blob/master/pontoon/self_approval_ratio.py) for calculating self-approval ratio.
+See the [existing script](https://github.com/flodolo/scripts/blob/954fa85/pontoon/self_approval_ratio.py) for calculating self-approval ratio.

 ## Review activity

-A combination of a line chart showing volume of unreviewed strings over time and a column chart showing review actions and suggestion submissions over time in two separate columns.
+A combination of a line chart showing the number of unreviewed strings over time and a column chart showing review actions and suggestion submissions over time in two separate columns.
 The review actions column is a stack of three columns - peer-approvals, self-approvals and rejections.
-A tooltip showing exact data at the given time appears when hovering a chart.
+A tooltip showing the exact data at a given time appears when hovering over a chart.

 # Retrieving data